usaid-cs/yesterday-i-learned/bash.md

         # [ NUM -lt NUM ]  # Less than
         # [ NUM -gt NUM ]  # More than
         # (( NUM < NUM ))  # Maths

+        # You can just use the word 'test' if you
+        # hate the square bracket notation
+        if test -z $STRING; then
+            echo 'STRING is empty';
+        fi
         echo '------'

 #### Arrays and loops